luizfbalves/commands/analyst-stripe.md

 - **Location:** `[file:line]`
 - **Category:** [e.g., Security, Error Handling, Logic Flaw, API Usage]
 - **Description:** A clear, objective description of the issue.
-- **Impact:** An explanation of why this is a problem (e.g., “This creates a race condition,” “This violates Stripe's idempotency requirements”).
+- **Impact:** An explanation of why this is a problem (e.g., "This creates a race condition," "This violates Stripe's idempotency requirements").

 _Example:_